Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 ![Abstracted Topology](/images/post12/topo2.png "Abstracted Network")

-This abstraction is what Area-Proxy provides us.
+This sort of abstraction is what Area-Proxy provides us.

 ## Area Proxy Details
 We need to make the following changes to our flat level-2 topology to implement Area Proxy.